FadhilPM/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `ArtHive` and the **Actor** is the `artist`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC02 - Tag Project to Contact**
+**Actor: Artist**
 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+1. Artist wants to tag a Project to a Contact.
+2. ArtHive requests for details (Phone Number of Contact & Project Name).
+3. Artist enters the required data.
+4. ArtHive adds the Project Name to the Contact, and shows a success message.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 3a.
+ArtHive detects that the given Phone Number is non-existent.
+    * 3a1.
+ArtHive displays an error message stating that the Contact does not exist

+    Use case resumes at step 3.

+* 3b.
+ArtHive detects that the phone number is non-existent.
+    * 3b1.
+ArtHive creates the Project with a paid attribute value of "False".

+    Use case resumes at step 4.

+* 3c.
+ArtHive detects that the user input is invalid.
+    * 3c1.
+ArtHive returns an error message

+    Use case resumes at step 3.

+**Use case: UC06 - Find Contact**
+**Actor: Artist**
+**MSS**

+1. Artist chooses to use the Find Contact feature.
+2. ArtHive requests a search input value from the Artist.
+3. Artist enters the client name of the contact he/she would like to find as the search input value.
+4. ArtHive returns a list of contacts whose Client Names match the search input.

     Use case ends.

+**Extensions**

 * 3a.
-The given index is invalid.
+ArtHive detects an error where the search input contains invalid characters.
     * 3a1.
-AddressBook shows an error message.
+ArtHive displays an error message stating that the search input contains invalid characters

-      Use case resumes at step 2.
+    Use case resumes at step 3.

-*{More to be added}*
+* 4a.
+ArtHive is unable to find Client Names that match the search input.
+    * 4a1.
+ArtHive displays an empty list with a message stating that no matching contacts are found.

+    Use case ends.

 ### Non-Functional Requirements